alvinkoh256/alvinkoh256/README.md

 #### 🏃 MapPalette
 *Make running less boring*

-MapPalette is a social platform where users create, draw, and share artistic running routes — turning workouts into creative expression.
+MapPalette is a social platform where users create, draw, and share artistic running routes, turning workouts into creative expression.

 **My Contributions**
 - 🔎 Built frontend sorting for routes (fetched via JSON) by: